Aniruddhsinh03/splashWithJavaScriptWebsite/README.md

 # splashWithJavaScriptWebsite

-This is a Scrapy project to scrape quotes and author information from  http://quotes.toscrape.com.
+This is a Scrapy project to scrape quotes,tags and author information from  http://quotes.toscrape.com/js/.

 This project is only meant for educational purposes.